The next game night is coming and having popcorn is a must.

-You have a few packs of popped popcorn that are nearing the best-by date on the label, and you’re not quite sure if you can serve them to your guests.
+You have a few packs of popped popcorn that are nearing the date on the label, and you’re not quite sure if you can serve them to your guests.
 Does popcorn go bad?

 They’re months past the date on the label, so you considered discarding them.
 But after thinking about it for a moment, you thought: these are just dry kernels, do they actually go bad?

-Either way, if you’re unsure of how or for how you can store various types of popcorn like popped, microwaveable, and dry kernels, this article is here to help.
+Either way, if you’re unsure of how or how long you can store various types of popcorn (popped, microwaveable, or dry kernels), this article is here to help.

 How To Store Popcorn

 The best place is usually the pantry, but if that’s not an option, a cupboard in the kitchen can work too.
 Just make sure it’s not above the stove or anywhere near water or steam.

 How Long Does Popcorn Last

-Dry kernels are next in line.
-They basically have an indefinite shelf life when stored properly.
-That means they stay safe to use for years, but that doesn’t mean you will enjoy the same results with 10-year-old kernels as you have with fresh ones.
+Dry kernels basically have an indefinite shelf life when stored properly.
+They stay safe to use for years, but that doesn’t mean you will enjoy the same results with 10-year-old kernels as you do with fresh ones.

-The oil, butter, or any other fat added won’t retain good quality forever.
+The oil, butter, or any other fat added doesn’t retain good quality forever.
 So even if most kernels from an old packet will pop, the taste likely won’t hit the spot.